Sci-Port-Discovery-Center/fishes/README.md

 This starts a backend on `http://localhost:8080` (or `PUBLIC_HOST` if you set it) that supports uploads, fish listing, voting, reports, and the authentication flows used on the login/reset pages.
 When you load the frontend from `localhost` or another device on the same network, `src/js/fish-utils.js` automatically points `BACKEND_URL` at your machine (private IP + port 8080); you can also override it by setting `window.BACKEND_URL` or a `BACKEND_URL` entry in `localStorage`.

+The server persists uploads to `server/uploads/` and keeps its lightweight JSON database in `server/data/`.
+Both directories are ignored by Git and created on demand the first time you run the backend.

 To serve the static frontend over Node instead of Python, run `npm run dev:frontend` from `server/`.
 By default it binds to `0.0.0.0:3000`, so other devices on your LAN (e.g., iPads) can load the site using `http://<your-lan-ip>:3000` while the backend stays on port 8080.

 ## Credits